fastrizwaan/flatpak-wine32/README.md

 ## What is flatpak wine?

 Flatpak-wine is simply wine and winetricks bundled in a flatpak file.

+It includes few bash script and uses zenity for GUI prompts similar to winetricks.

-To make working with wine prefixes (or bottles), it includes bash scripts.
+The wine prefixes or bottles, are handled with bash scripts.

-These bash scripts can be used for:
+There are 2 wineprefixes/bottles:

     default bottle

-    Game/app bottle (~/.local/share/flatpak-wine/bottles/game.exe/)
+    Game bottle (~/.local/share/flatpak-wine/bottles/game.exe/)

-It is not sandboxed or limited to few directories because, we need to access apps/games in different partitions or directories.
+flatpak wine is not sandboxed or limited to few directories because, we need to access apps/games in different partitions or directories.
 But everything is official, there are no patches.

 ### Default bottle: